-We asked Scott Mark, InsideSales.com Partner and Field Marketing Specialist, why reps prefer to email rather than call.
+We asked Scott Mark, XANT Partner, and Field Marketing Specialist, why reps prefer to email rather than call.
 Scott has been doing technology sales for more than 11 years in complex business markets and just closed an excellent quarter.

-We can easily see how more freedom for the customer doesn’t necessarily translate into a closed deal for the rep. Prospects might dodge replying to your messages.
+We can quickly see how more freedom for the customer doesn’t necessarily translate into a closed deal for the rep. After all, prospects might dodge replying to your messages.

 Why a Phone Call Can Sometimes be More Effective

 Sending emails and making cold calls both have their pros and cons.
 On that note, phone calls are more effective than email at gathering responses.